nobodyisnobody/write-ups/zer0pts.CTF.2023/pwn/brainjit/README.md

 the **'['** brainfuck instruction indicates the starting of a loop, and the **']'** instruction indicates the end of the loop.

-The JIT compiler use a  `jumps` python array ,  working like a `fifo`.
+The JIT compiler use a  `jumps` python array ,  working like a `lifo` type of stack.

 when a **'['** instruction is met, the code does: